Cache

 DCache_Invalidate

-Invalidate D-Cache by address
+Invalidate D-Cache by address, parameters:

 • Bytes: Size of memory block (in number of bytes)